JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 * "get" - generates `getXxx()`
 * "clone" - generates `getXxx()` with a clone of the field (assumed to be of the correct type)
 * "cloneCast" - generates `getXxx()` with a clone of the field with a cast to the property type
+* "cloneArray" - generates getXxx() with a deep clone of the array suitable for multi-dimensional arrays
 * "optional" - generate `getXxx()` returning a Java 8 `Optional` wrapper around the field, where the field itself is nullable instead of optional. `OptionalDouble`, `OptionalInt` and `OptionalLong` are also handled
 * "optionalGuava" - generate `getXxx()` returning a Guava `Optional` wrapper around the field,